Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 Based on this result, we calculate the equilibrium chemical abundances and temperature of molecular gas as a function of $\nH$ assuming constant $\xi_{\rm cr} = 2\times 10^{-16}\second^{-1}$, and density-dependent FUV intensity $\chi_{\rm FUV,avg}$.
 We also calculate the equilibrium curve for unshielded atomic gas assuming $\xi_{\rm cr} = 2\times 10^{-16}\second^{-1}$, $\chi_0=1$, and $\tau_{\rm FUV,eff}=0$.
-The gray dashed lines in center rows of Figure~\ref{f:pdf-pok} show the resulting equilibrium curves.
-The low-density molecular gas with $10\pcc < \nH < 10^3\pcc$ exhibits a range of temperature $20\Kel < T < 100\Kel$, while the high-density molecular gas for which the heating is dominated by cosmic ray ionization has a constant temperature of $\sim 20\Kel$ (blue diagonal lines in Figure~\ref{f:pdf-pok}).\footnote{In reality, the cosmic ray ionization rate may be significantly attenuated within dense molecular gas \citep[e.g.][]{neufeld17}, leading to lower gas temperature.
-However, for practical purposes the thermal energy density is already extremely low compared to kinetic and magnetic energy densities.} The thermal pressure of the atomic and diffuse molecular gas ranges from $P/k_{\rm B} \sim 10^3$--$10^4 \pcc\Kel$, while it can be as high as $\sim 2 \times 10^5 \pcc$ at the density of sink particle formation ($\sim 2 \times 10^4 \pcc$).
+The gray dashed lines in center two rows of Figure~\ref{f:pdf-pok} show the resulting equilibrium curves; before the onset of star formation most gas remains close to these equilibrium curves.
+The low-density molecular gas with $10\pcc < \nH < 10^3\pcc$ exhibits a range of temperature $20\Kel < T < 100\Kel$, while the high-density molecular gas for which the heating is dominated by cosmic ray ionization has a constant temperature of $\sim 20\Kel$ (blue diagonal lines in Figure~\ref{f:pdf-pok}).\footnote{In reality, the cosmic ray ionization rate may be significantly attenuated within dense molecular gas \citep[e.g.,][]{neufeld17}, leading to lower gas temperature.
+However, for practical purposes the thermal energy density is already extremely low compared to kinetic and magnetic energy densities.} The thermal pressure of the atomic and diffuse molecular gas ranges from $P/k_{\rm B} \sim 10^3$--$10^4 \pcc\Kel$, while it can be as high as $\sim 2 \times 10^5 \pcc \Kel$ at the density of sink particle formation ($\sim 2 \times 10^4 \pcc$).